GalaxytedYT/Bix/README.md

 For the installation, this is pretty much it.
 Now, I'll be givin' up a little help.
 Start up bix.bat (If you think it's a virus, right click it and click edit, then look through the code, If you still think it's a virus, then just don't use it, I ain't forcing ya)
 For any command that needs input type in the command.
 (NOTE: If the design isn't the same, you might be in the future, This is only updated when it's needed to.)
+For all the commands, type in "commands" and hit enter.

 ![image](https://user-images.githubusercontent.com/66563283/102022160-af8f0180-3d8d-11eb-9a27-5887b3fd9a8f.png)